Liu Yuan (Han-Zhao): Family background

 According to official history, Liu Yuan was a member of the Luandi clan, a ruling nobility of the Xiongnu who changed their surname to Liu (劉).
-They are descendants of the first great chanyu in Xiongnu history, Modu Chanyu, who appeased to the Han dynasty through the practice of heqin. and to its successor states Cao Wei and Jin.
+They are descendants of the first great chanyu in Xiongnu history, Modu Chanyu, who agreed to a détente with the Han dynasty through the practice of heqin.
+The Xiongnu were greatly weakened during the reign of Emperor Wu of Han, and they progressively lost their influence during the Eastern Han and its successor states Cao Wei and Jin.

-In late Wei or early Jin times, the Southern Xiongnu nobles claimed that they descended from the Han dynasty's ruling Liu clan also — through a princess who had married Modu Chanyu – and therefore changed their family name to Liu.
+In late Wei or early Jin times, the Southern Xiongnu nobles claimed that they also descended from the Han dynasty's ruling Liu clan — through a princess who had married Modu Chanyu – and therefore changed their family name to Liu.
 Liu Yuan's father, Liu Bao, was the son of one of the last Southern Xiongnu chanyus, Yufuluo, and the nephew of the last Southern Xiongnu chanyu Huchuquan.

 With the dissolution of the Southern Xiongnu in 216, Cao Cao abolished the chanyu's title and divided the Southern Xiongnu into Five Divisions (五部) in Bing province around modern-day Shanxi.
 Liu Bao had the command of the Left Tribe (左部).
 Liu Yuan's mother Lady Huyan appeared to be from a noble family, and was in probability Liu Bao's wife, rather than a concubine.
-As the Five Divisions settled down in Bingzhou (modern southern Shanxi), that was likely where Liu Yuan was born and raised.
+As the Five Divisions settled down in Bingzhou (Note: modern southern Shanxi), that was likely where Liu Yuan was born and raised.